 Does the number of refugees show any sign of slowing?

-No. An average of 100,000 Syrians register as refugees every month.
+No. On average, more than 100,000 Syrians register as refugees every month.
 Their main destinations are Jordan, Turkey, Lebanon, Egypt, and Iraq, though conflict in Iraq discourages that option.

 What are the refugees’ greatest needs?